RoboMatrix: A Skill-centric Hierarchical Framework for Scalable Robot Task Planning and Execution in Open-World: Methods

 \subsection{Skill-centric Pipeline}

-In the open world, the infinite variety of tasks makes it impractical to collect data for each individual taskI. it is resource-intensive and time-consuming to collect the task-specific data whenever a new task is established.
-With the endless variety of tasks in the open world, a natural question arises: Are there invariant elements that exist among different tasks?
-This question brings us to the concept of meta-skills.
+Intuitively, robots can perform a theoretically infinite variety of tasks in the open world, but it is resource-intensive and time-consuming to collect every task-specific data whenever a new task is established.
+Therefore, a natural question arises: Are there invariant elements that exist among different tasks?

-\subsubsection{Meta-skills}

-In fact, different tasks tend to share common meta-skills, and the set of meta-skills remains finite and enumerable.
-As shown in Fig.~\ref{fig:meta-skills}, we illustrate the process of building a skill-centric pipeline.
-Although different robots perform a variety of tasks, they often share similar common operations, such as moving, manipulating and grasping.
-Those similar skills are aggregated into a single meta-skill.

-To acquire meta-skills, we typically segment the task data according to specific skills and then group similar skills into categories, defining them as meta-skills.
-For instance, in terms of movement, a robot has the capability to move to a box, drawer, or other objects.
-These skills are integrated into a singular meta-skill labeled as ``Move to object.''
+\paragraph{Meta-skills.}